 Not so when the gift is a living, breathing, creature.
 When dogs and cats, puppies and kittens are given as gifts, it is very difficult to re-gift or otherwise dispose of unwanted responsibility.
 Given that the pet is a gift, the recipient may keep the pet unwillingly.

 Picking an animal as a companion is a very personal thing.
 No one should ever assume that they “know best” when it comes to with whom that person wants to spend the next 10 or 15 years.
 It would never occur to someone to pick out someone’s new boyfriend or girlfriend, tie a ribbon around their neck and say, “there you go!”

 But yet, that’s the level of personal choice that the person is interfering with when an animal is given as a gift.

-The exception of course, is when parents pick out pets for their children.
-That is fine, and it is the parents who need to make those kind of choices.
+The exception, of course, is when parents pick out pets for their children.
+That is fine, and it is the parents who need to make those kinds of choices.

 But when it comes to adults, please let people make their own choices.
 Does the person want an animal in the first place?
 A cat?
 A puppy?
 What kind?
 There are over 200 breeds of dogs readily available to buyers – and those are just the purebreds.

 How is anyone supposed to know what someone else would want?
 A male?
 A female?
 Small?
 Large?
 Even if someone knows that the recipient wants a black lab female from Snoopy’s litter down the street – let them pick the puppy themselves.
 Personalities are different.
 Puppies will react differently to different people.
 People want different things.